|Name||Hobbs State Park- Conservation Area|

 • One buck or doe with modern gun permit.

-- The area south of Highway12, east of county road 98 and north of Bettis Hill Road is closed to hunting.
+- The area south of Highway12, west of War Eagle Road and north of Bettis Hill Road is closed to hunting.

-- The area north of Sawmill Road and Rambo Road is open to archery hunting and is closed to all hunting during permit hunts.
+- The area north of Paige Sawmill Road and Rambo Road is open only to archery hunting and is closed to all hunting during permit hunts.